The purpose of this article is to describe how Flosum can be used by ISV partners for the application lifecycle management functions.

 Flosum provides complete environment management to define the owner of various sandboxes, refresh schedules, etc.

 Flosum provides an easy-to-use, complete, robust version control system.
 The version control system supports sophisticated application development workflows, including branching and merging, to ensure developers are productive and accountable for every change that is made.
-The version control within Flosum is much easier, powerful to use and built specifically for Salesforce.
+The version control within Flosum is much easier and more powerful to use and built specifically for Salesforce.

 Differences in Release Management between a typical Salesforce customer and an ISV partner: